Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-10-09-industrial-relations.md

 What do unions do in the U.S.?
 ------
+Artz, B., Blanchflower, D. G., & Bryson, A. (2022).
+Unions increase job satisfaction in the United States.
+Journal of Economic Behavior & Organization, 203, 173-188.

 Budd, J. W. (1996).
 Union wage determination in Canadian and US manufacturing, 1964–1990: A comparative analysis.
 ILR Review, 49(4), 673-689.

 Freeman, R. B., & Medoff, J. L. (1979).
 The two faces of unionism.
 NBER Working Paper Series

+Freeman, R. B. (1980).
+The exit-voice tradeoff in the labor market: Unionism, job tenure, quits, and separations.
+The Quarterly Journal of Economics, 94(4), 643-673.

 Sojourner, A., & Yang, J. (2022).
 Effects of union certification on workplace-safety enforcement: regression-discontinuity evidence.
 ILR Review, 75(2), 373-401.

 Sojourner, A. J., Frandsen, B. R., Town, R. J., Grabowski, D. C., & Chen, M. M. (2015).
 Impacts of unionization on quality and productivity: Regression discontinuity evidence from nursing homes.
 ILR Review, 68(4), 771-806.

+VanHeuvelen, T. (2020).
+The right to work, power resources, and economic inequality.
+American Journal of Sociology, 125(5), 1255-1302.

+VanHeuvelen, T., & Brady, D. (2022).
+Labor unions and American poverty.
+ILR Review, 75(4), 891-917.

+VanHeuvelen, T. (2018).
+Moral economies or hidden talents?
+A longitudinal analysis of union decline and wage inequality, 1973–2015.
+Social Forces, 97(2), 495-530.

 What do unions do in China?
 ------